The Adventures of Pete & Pete: Enemies

 Hat Head draws his name from the fact that his hair perpetually looks as if it has been flattened by a hat, even though he is almost never actually seen wearing a hat.
 (The only exception being in the short "Hathead".)
 He originally appeared on several of the original shorts, making him the first bully in the Pete & Pete world.
-Hat Head hates Halloween and plots with Endless Mike to ruin it for the neighborhood kids, in part because Halloween is too frightening for him.
 He is frequently defeated by Artie, who protects both Petes from him and even made him into a man-made jack-o'-lantern with his proton push.